kLMWOLFF/Theory-Practice/INSPIRATION/QUESTIONS.md

  Write a list of questions and analyze it.
 Combine questions, try explaning some with more questions.

- 1. How can electronic skins and wearable systems create new forms of human-computer interaction that feel soft, emotional, and intuitive?
+ 1. What new forms of interaction can e-skins and wearable systems create, that feel soft, emotional, and intuitive?

- 2. What role can living biological fabrication play in designing sustainable electronic textiles and digital craft materials?
+ 2. What role can living biological fabrication play in designing sustainable evolving Garments that can live multiple lives across physical and virtual worlds?

- 3. How can wearable computing and sensors design responsive environments that augment the physical world and foster richer connections and experiences?
+ 3. How e-textiles can design responsive environments that augment our understanding of space, performance, and identity?

- 4. What is the potential of digital craft to create interfaces that weave skin and technology?

- 5. How might performances using wearable systems in dual-reality spaces redefine collective memory, social networks, and emotional mapping?

- 6. How can electronic skins and wild tech generate new fashion bodies, where garments breathe, sense, and mutate across realities?
+ 4. How can e-skins and wild tech generate new fashion bodies, where garments breathe, sense, and mutate?

- 7. How might digital craft and bio-fabricated materials evolve enabling garments and objects to live second, third, or infinite lives across physical and virtual worlds?

- 8. How can dual-reality wearables create fragmented, poetic selves that exist simultaneously as mapped skins in physical spaces and emotional cartographies in virtual spaces?

- 9. What would it feel like to move through responsive environments that rewrite themselves in real time, controled by augmenting soft robotic skins?
+ 5. What would it feel like to move through responsive environments that rewrite themselves in real time, controled by augmenting soft robotic skins?

+ 6. In what ways can touch, through augmented skins, serve as a language of connection in hybrid habitats?

+ 7. What narratives emerge from mapping sensory feedback across physical and virtual environments?

 ------------
 **Main Questions:**

-1. How might digital craft and bio-fabricated materials evolve enabling garments and objects to live second, third, or infinite lives across physical and virtual worlds?

-2. What role can living biological fabrication play in designing sustainable electronic textiles and digital craft materials?
+1. What role can living biological fabrication play in designing sustainable evolving Garments that can live multiple lives across physical and virtual worlds?

-3. How can wearable computing and sensors design responsive environments that augment the physical world and foster richer connections and experiences?
+2. How can e-skins and wild tech generate new fashion bodies, where garments breathe, sense, and mutate?

+3. How do wearables shape the way we relate to the boundaries of our own skin?

  <p>&nbsp;</p>